 Whatever the truth is, it is clear that people in New Zealand aren’t safe from surveillance, be it from GCSB or U.S NSA.
-VPN services – especially those that are located outside of the jurisdiction of Fourteen Eyes – can help enhance your privacy through military-grade encryption and by shifting your online activities to servers that are configured to keep no logs about your web-behavior.
+VPN services – especially those located outside of the jurisdiction of Fourteen Eyes – can help enhance your privacy through military-grade encryption and by shifting your online activities to servers configured to keep no logs about your web-behavior.

 Extensive Powers Given to GCSB for Citizen Surveillance

 The GCSB enjoys extensive powers for performing surveillance on citizens.
-In 2016, the Parliament suggested a Bill to further increase the surveillance powers of the GCSB.
-This would allow them to obtain information about citizens such as tax information, driving license photographs, and other data that is normally restricted from access for any institution in New Zealand.
+In 2016, the Parliament suggested a Bill to increase the surveillance powers of the GCSB further.
+This would allow them to obtain information about citizens, such as tax information, driving license photographs, and other data normally restricted from access for any institution in New Zealand.

 This suggests that privacy issues aren’t going away from New Zealand any time soon.
-In a time when citizens are getting increasingly concerned about privacy, it is unfortunate that state elements in NZ are making up excuses to further encroach the right to privacy of individuals.
+When citizens are increasingly concerned about privacy, it is unfortunate that state elements in New Zealand are making up excuses to encroach individuals’ right to privacy further.

 NSA Surveillance through Southern Cross Cable

-Southern Cross Cable is the main international internet access point for New Zealand, responsible for more than 95% of internet activity in the country.
-In 2013, it was alleged that Southern Cross Cable had asked NSA to pay them for performing surveillance of all NZ traffic passing through that cable.
+Southern Cross Cable is the main international internet access point for New Zealand, responsible for more than 95% of internet activity.
+In 2013, it was alleged that Southern Cross Cable had asked NSA to pay them for performing surveillance of all New Zealand traffic passing through that cable.

-This is another confirmation that NZ and the US are in cahoots in their respective mass surveillance programs.
-The fact that Southern Cross Cable is almost exclusively responsible for all internet activity in NZ means that if this cable is tapped, all user information traveling through it would leak through to the NSA.
+This is another confirmation that New Zealand and the US are in cahoots in their respective mass surveillance programs.
+The fact that Southern Cross Cable is almost exclusively responsible for all internet activity in New Zealand means that if this cable is tapped, all user information traveling through it will leak through to the NSA.

-It is extremely alarming that the state could allow for such blatant acts of breach of privacy throughout the nation, that too for foreign agencies like the NSA.
-This shows how easy it is for governments to trivialize our individual privacy and the actions of the New Zealand government have been particularly disappointing over the past few years.
+It is extremely alarming that the state could allow for such blatant acts of breach of privacy throughout the nation, too, for foreign agencies like the NSA.
+This shows how easy it is for governments to trivialize our individual privacy, and the actions of the New Zealand government have been particularly disappointing over the past few years.

 These instances prove just how important it has become for citizens to take individual measures towards saving their online privacy and how misguided it is to trust the government to preserve our privacy.
 Thankfully, VPNs empower privacy-starved citizens to elevate their privacy protection on the web, irrespective of government policies.